-Following an internal review of compliance work, the council identified some cases where these checks, and some follow up work, have not taken place as they should have.
+Following an internal review of compliance work in 2021, the council identified some cases where these checks, and some follow-up work, had not taken place as they should have.
 This work relates to electrical, fire and water safety in council homes.

 During our review, we reported ourselves to the Regulator of Social Housing.
 The regulator subsequently published a notice outlining why we hadn’t met their requirements in some areas of the ‘Home Standard’.

 Progress to date

 A comprehensive compliance plan has been developed to return council homes to full compliance.
 This is complex with many different areas requiring different solutions.
 The situation is constantly evolving as new inspections and associated remedial work become due.

 Regular updates will be presented at the council’s cabinet meetings which are held in public.
 The latest information was presented to cabinet in September 2022.

 Fire risk assessments in tower blocks – update (16 December 2022)